 No matter what your reasons are for homeschooling (and they may be different than mine!), don’t forget why you’re doing this in the midst of the actual hard work of homeschooling.
 If it’s to inspire wonder and a love of learning, kids who dread school each morning are a clear warning sign that you’re getting off track.
 If it’s to build close family relationships and your family is bickering constantly, it may be time to back off the academics and focus on the relationships instead.
-No matter what your reasons are for homeschooling, be sure to keep them in mind not just at the beginning of your journey but throughout the day-to-day as well.
+Regardless of your reasons for homeschooling, be sure to keep them in mind at the beginning of your journey and throughout the day-to-day as well.

 10. Remember that no homeschooler has it all together.

 And finally, it’s all too easy to get discouraged by the challenges of homeschooling and to compare yourself to Suzie Homeschooler, who has the perfect children, is always patient, and never struggles with patience.
 But Suzie Homeschooler is a mythical creature, and while there are many homeschoolers who are confident, joyful homeschoolers, none of us have it all together.
 We all struggle with patience and discipline and fear and remembering what’s really important sometimes; we’re just able to work through those feelings and embrace the joys of homeschooling instead.

 Don’t be afraid to reach out to the homeschooler who you think does it perfectly.
 Share your struggles and ask her how she handles those same feelings; I have a feeling you’ll walk away encouraged by her real story rather than discouraged by myth!

 Discover even more encouragement, advice, and practical resources in the You Can Do It Too package, which includes stories from 25 homeschoolers, a mini ebook with details about our homeschooling method, and many great printables!

 What advice would YOU give to a new homeschooler?
 Anything I missed?